nivi1501/nivi1501.github.io/index.md

 You can use the [editor on GitHub](https://github.com/nivi1501/nivi1501.github.io/edit/master/index.md) to maintain and preview the content for your website in Markdown files.

-Whenever you commit to this repository, GitHub Pages will run [Jekyll](https://jekyllrb.com/) to rebuild the pages in your site, from the content in your Markdown files.
+Whenever you commit to this repository, GitHub will automatically rebuild the pages in your site, from the content in your Markdown files, that means - your .md file gets converted to html.

+# How to add content to this blog?

+1. Create a <pagename>.md file with the contents that you want in markdown format
+2. Now, the html page that will be created using the file created in step 1 will be <your_repository_name.github.io/pagename.html>
+3. You can interlink the pages.
+See this example in markdown.
+Here ```[link](https://nivi1501.github.io/pagename.html)```

+# Markdown Guide Below
 ### Markdown

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for